laravel/docs/upgrade.md

 #### The `optimize` Command

 The previously deprecated `optimize` Artisan command has been removed.
 With recent improvements to PHP itself including the OPcache, the `optimize` command no longer provides any relevant performance benefit.

-You should remove `php artisan optimize` from your `composer.json` scripts.
+Therefore, you may remove `php artisan optimize` from the `scripts` within your `composer.json` file.

 ### Blade